opencv/opencv/modules/core/doc/old_basic_structures.rst

     :param arr: Input array

-    :param sizeofHeader: Size of output header to distinguish between IplImage, CvMat and CvMatND output headers
+    :param sizeof_header: Size of output header to distinguish between IplImage, CvMat and CvMatND output headers

     :param header: Output header to be filled

-    :param newCn: New number of channels. ``newCn = 0``  means that the number of channels remains unchanged.
+    :param new_cn: New number of channels. ``new_cn = 0``  means that the number of channels remains unchanged.

-    :param newDims: New number of dimensions. ``newDims = 0`` means that the number of dimensions remains the same.
+    :param new_dims: New number of dimensions. ``new_dims = 0`` means that the number of dimensions remains the same.

-    :param newSizes: Array of new dimension sizes.
-Only  ``newDims-1``  values are used, because the total number of elements must remain the same.
-Thus, if  ``newDims = 1``,  ``newSizes``  array is not used.
+    :param new_sizes: Array of new dimension sizes.
+Only  ``new_dims-1``  values are used, because the total number of elements must remain the same.
+Thus, if  ``new_dims = 1``,  ``new_sizes``  array is not used.

 The function is an advanced version of :ocv:cfunc:`Reshape` that can work with multi-dimensional arrays as well (though it can work with ordinary images and matrices) and change the number of dimensions.